Phenotype diagnostics

 - Codelist diagnostics: This includes information on the concepts included in our cohorts’ codelist.
 See Codelist diagnostics vignette for further details.

-- Cohort diagnostics: This summarises the attrition of our cohorts, as well as overlapping between cohorts.
+- Cohort diagnostics: This summarises the characteristics of our cohorts, as well as comparing them to age and sex matched controls from the database..
 See Cohort diagnostics vignette for further details.

 - Population diagnostics: Calculates the frequency of our study cohorts in the database in terms of their incidence rates and prevalence.
 See Population diagnostics vignette for further details.